Skip to content

 Perth

 The Bell Tower is located in Barrack Square.
-It is considered one of the world’s largest musical instruments.
+It is considered one of the world’s most prominent musical instruments.
 It includes the original 14th-century bells from Saint Martin in the Fields Church and the parish church of London’s Buckingham Palace.

-The construction of the tower was completed in 2001.
-It reaches a height of 82.5 metres and includes 12 bells.
+The tower, which reaches a height of 82.5 metres and includes 12 bells, was completed in 2001.

 Mint Facility

-The Mint Facility is one of the most famous and oldest attractions in Perth.
-It was opened in 1899 and it is based on filling the need during the period of gold prospecting.
-This house contains a large number of gold bars from all over the world.
+The Mint Facility is one of Perth’s most famous and oldest attractions.
+It was opened in 1899 and was built to fill a need during gold prospecting.
+This house contains many gold bars from all over the world.

-The Art Gallery of Western Australia is located in the Perth Cultural Centre.
-It is also near the train station so it’s easy to get there.
-It includes collections of both international and Australian art from 1829 till today.
+The Art Gallery of Western Australia is located in the Perth Cultural Centre, near the train station, so getting there is easy.
+It includes collections of international and Australian art from 1829 to the present.

-The museum was opened in 1891 and includes within it a large number of departments related to human and animal sciences, and it is possible to enjoy many different types of living creatures from several eras.
+The museum was opened in 1891 and includes many departments related to human and animal sciences.
+Visitors can enjoy many different types of living creatures from several eras.

-Also, you will be able to find a large number of different mummified wild animals from the Victorian era and enjoy a gallery that displays works by eminent artists such as Hans Heysen and Frederick McCubbin.
+You will also be able to find many different mummified wild animals from the Victorian era and enjoy a gallery that displays works by eminent artists such as Hans Heysen and Frederick McCubbin.

 Penguin Island